Existence of moduli spaces for algebraic stacks: Introduction

 \subsubsection{Acknowledgements}

 We would like to thank Arend Bayer, Brian Conrad, Johan de Jong, Maksym Fedorchuk, Jack Hall, Alexander Polishchuk, David Rydh, Michael Thaddeus, Yukinobu Toda and Xiaowei Wang for helpful conversations related to this project.
+We thank our referees for their constructive comments and thoughtful corrections.
 We also thank Victoria Hoskins for organizing the workshop {\it New Techniques in Geometric Invariant Theory} where some of these ideas were first discussed.
 The first author was partially supported by NSF grant DMS-1801976.
 The second author was partially supported by NSF grant DMS-1762669.
 The third author was partially supported by Sonderforschungsbereich/Transregio 45 of the DFG.